SgtCoDFish/bedrock-bootstrap/scratch/pico2/README.md

 # Pico 2 Research

+This folder (along with this README) contains information on getting started running RISC-V on a Raspberry Pi Pico 2.

 ## Background

 The Raspberry Pi Pico 2 is a really interesting option for a bedrock bootstrap for one main reason: it's a Raspberry Pi!